-As of December 31, 2006 we have approximately 100.8 million ordinary shares outstanding and have outstanding securities convertible or exercisable into approximately 215 million ordinary shares.
+As of March 15, 2007 we have approximately 120.9 million ordinary shares outstanding and have outstanding securities convertible or exercisable into approximately 242.5 million ordinary shares.
 In December 2003, we issued to our banks and to one of our shareholders warrants exercisable into 896,596 and 58,906 ordinary shares, respectively, with an exercise price of \$6.17.
 In addition, we issued warrants to our banks exercisable into an aggregate of approximately 8.2 million ordinary shares with an exercise price of \$1.21.
-As of December 31, 2006, up to approximately 64.4 million additional ordinary shares may be issued upon the conversion of our 2002 outstanding convertible debentures, 2005 outstanding convertible debentures and upon exercise of warrants held by some of our major shareholders and others.
-Additionally, in September 2006, we issued equity equivalent capital notes to our banks and to Israel Corp., which are convertible into 51,973,684 and 65,789,474 of our ordinary shares, respectively (which shares are covered by this prospectus).
+As of January 31, 2007, up to approximately 63 million additional ordinary shares may be issued upon the conversion of our 2002 outstanding convertible debentures, 2005 outstanding convertible debentures and upon exercise of warrants held by some of our major shareholders and others.
+Additionally, in September 2006, we issued equity equivalent capital notes to our banks and to Israel Corp., which are convertible into 51,973,684 and 65,789,474 of our ordinary shares, respectively (which shares are covered by this prospectus) and in March 2007, we issued warrants to purchase 9,402,559 ordinary shares at an exercise price of \$2.04 per share and warrants to purchase 18,805,197 ordinary shares at an exercise price of \$2.04 per share and warrants to purchase 18,805,197 ordinary shares at an exercise price of \$1.70 per share, in a private placement.

-In addition, as of December 31, 2006, we had outstanding employee and directors options to purchase up to approximately 23.5 million shares at a weighted average exercise price of \$1.87.
+In addition, as of March 15, 2007, we had outstanding employee and directors options to purchase up to approximately 29.2 million shares at a weighted average exercise price of \$1.86.
 We have also entered into a number of agreements which may result in our issuing large numbers of shares, particularly if we complete the transactions contemplated by these agreements at a time when our share price is low.
 For example, we have agreed that our three major wafer partners may elect to convert, on a quarterly basis, for purchase orders placed through 2006, wafer credits we have issued to them into our ordinary shares rather than use these credits to reduce their cash payments for wafers manufactured in Fab 2, based on the average trading price of our ordinary shares during the 15 consecutive trading days preceding the last day of the relevant quarter.
-As of December 31, 2006, we had issued approximately 3.8 million of our ordinary shares to SanDisk Corporation and approximately 2.6 million ordinary shares to Alliance Semiconductor upon conversion of approximately \$10 million of wafer credits.
-As of December 31, 2006, we expect that approximately up to \$6.4 million credits may be further converted into our ordinary shares.
+As of March 31, 2007, we had issued approximately 4.8 million of our ordinary shares to SanDisk Corporation and approximately 2.6 million ordinary shares to Alliance Semiconductor upon conversion of approximately \$12 million of wafer credits.
+We expect that approximately up to \$4.7 million credits may be further converted into our ordinary shares.
 Following the reduction of the interest rate applicable to the quarterly actual interest payments on our outstanding loans to our banks following the closing of the September 2006 amendment to our facility agreement, we have agreed to issue shares or convertible securities to our banks in January 2011.